wks/homepage-source/blog/_drafts/2023-02-20-ruby-immix.md

 [gc_mark_children]: https://github.com/ruby/ruby/blob/693e4dec236e14432df97010082917a3a48745cb/gc.c#L7242
 [gc_update_object_references]: https://github.com/ruby/ruby/blob/693e4dec236e14432df97010082917a3a48745cb/gc.c#L10550

-But if you define you own Ruby type backed by your own C struct, CRuby doesn't know its layout.
-You have to teach CRuby how to scan them.
+But if you define you own Ruby type backed by your own C struct, CRuby won't know its layout unless you teach CRuby how to scan it.

 How?